-blood drum spirit in concert in Beijing, China, with guest artist pianist Arthur Hirahara in 2006.
+blood drum spirit in concert in Beijing, China.

 blood drum spirit brings a new global vision to music, exploring deep into the world's great traditions through the prism of live jazz performance.
 Ensemble members have lived, played and toured throughout Africa, the Middle East, Europe, the Americas, and Asia, including four tours of China as featured ensemble at the renowned Beijing Midi Jazz Festival.
 Percussionist royal hartigan has performed with Kenny Barron and Rudresh Mahanthappa; bassist Wes Brown has toured with Earl 'Fatha' Hines and Ed Blackwell; and saxophonist David Bindman has performed with Wadada Leo Smith and Anthony Braxton.

 In 1981 drummer, pianist, and tap dancer royal hartigan, bassist Wes Brown, and saxophonist David Bindman met at Wesleyan University while studying with master artists from Africa and Asia in Wesleyan’s renowned World Music program.
-They later formed blood drum spirit, inviting artists in numerous disciplines to perform in concerts and recordings.
-The group has performed at universities and festivals across the United States and Asia, being the headline ensemble for the inaugural Cultural Center of the Philippines (CCP) Jazz Festival in August 2011, and performing in Hong, Kong, Shanghai, Hangzhou, and Beijing, China, in 2006 and 2008.
+They later formed blood drum spirit, with pianist Art Hirahara joining the ensemble in 2003.
+The group has performed at universities and festivals across the United States and Asia, being the headline ensemble for the inaugural and subsequent Cultural Center of the Philippines (CCP) Jazz Festivals in August 2011 and September 2013, and performing in Hong, Kong, Shanghai, Hangzhou, and Beijing, China, in 2001, 2004, 2006, and 2008, and 2013.
 The ensemble members feel a responsibility to live and share music with people across the globe, learning from others as well as giving: offering residencies that include master classes, ensemble rehearsals, lecture-demonstrations, workshops, and concerts.

 blood drum spirit adapts elements of world cultures into its music, including South Indian solkattu rhythms, tala (time cycles), and raga (modes); Javanese gamelan structures and rhythms; Philippine kulintang ensemble instruments and timbres, Turkish usul and hand drum techniques; Gaelic bodhran rhythms, Native American songs; West African instruments, melodies, forms, and rhythms; African American clapping plays, camp meeting shouts, and New Orleans rhythms: all embedded within the fabric of a uniquely American Jazz compositional and improvisational sound and style, as experienced in its two Innova double-CDs.

-Our ensemble has collaborated with cutting-edge artists in diverse disciplines including African master drummers and dancers Kobena Adzenyah, Kwabena Boateng, and Saeed Abbas, Chinese instrumentalists Wang Jing and Zhang Weihua, Indian sitarist Koyel Ghosal, percussionist Lillian Gaulden, Poets Ed Roberson, Mwalim 777, Eric Andrade, and Tyrone Henderson, the Price Memorial AME Zion Gospel Choir, the Kekeli African Music and Dance ensemble of UMASS Dartmouth and the University of the Philippines, Philippine vocalist Grace Nono, percussionist Jimmy Biala, trumpeter Stephen Haynes, trombonist Bill Lowe, saxophonist Hafez Modirzadeh, guitarists Kevin McNeal (blood drum spirit double CD 1995, 2004), Ayodele Maakeru, James Robataille, and Marvin Sewell, contrabassist David Zinno, and pianists Richard Harper, Li Xiao Guang, David Lopato, ands Arthur Hirahara (blood drum spirit: the royal hartigan ensemble live in china, 2008).
-The group also formed the nucleus for Fred Ho’s Afro-Asian Music Ensemble, and currently is the core of the David Bindman Sextet with trumpeter Frank London, trombonist Reut Regev, and pianist Art Hirahara.
+Our ensemble has collaborated with cutting-edge artists in diverse disciplines including African master drummers and dancers Kobena Adzenyah, Kwabena Boateng, and Saeed Abbas, Chinese instrumentalists Wang Jing and Zhang Weihua, Indian sitarist Koyel Ghosal, percussionist Lillian Gaulden, Poets Ed Roberson, Mwalim 777, Eric Andrade, and Tyrone Henderson, the Price Memorial AME Zion Gospel Choir, the Kekeli African Music and Dance ensemble of UMASS Dartmouth and the University of the Philippines, Philippine vocalist Grace Nono, percussionist Jimmy Biala, trumpeter Stephen Haynes, trombonist Bill Lowe, saxophonist Hafez Modirzadeh, guitarists Kevin McNeal (blood drum spirit double CD 1995, 2004), Ayodele Maakeru, James Robataille, and Marvin Sewell, contrabassist David Zinno, and pianists Richard Harper, Li Xiao Guang, and David Lopato.
+The group also formed the nucleus for Fred Ho’s Afro-Asian Music Ensemble, and currently is the core of the David Bindman Sextet with trumpeter Frank London and trombonist Reut Regev.

 Our music is a vehicle to express the spirit of the African American heritage and the musics of the world, who we are, and what we can give to the world’s peoples.